 The period, that is used by %R by default, is 14 candles.
 The indicator will, therefore, cover the period of 14 hours for a 1H graph, and 14 weeks for a 7D graph.
 However, it can be changed to increase the sensitivity of the instrument (alternatively, to lower the number of false signals).
 The indicator shows how the current price compares to the highest price over a set period of time.

-Now, to the indicator’s reading.
-When they get close 0, it means that the current price is getting close (or above) to the highest price, observed during the selected period.
+Now, to the indicator’s readings.
+When they get close to 0, it means that the current price is getting close to (or above) the highest price, observed during the selected period.
 When the opposite is true, and the indicator gets to the -100 threshold, the current price is lower than the lowest price of the respective period.
-Finally, when the readings gravitate to the middle of the channel, the current price is equal to the average price of the look back period.
+Finally, when the readings gravitate to the middle of the channel, the current price is equal to the average price of the lookback period.

 How to apply?